ilyatbn/spotify-playlist-manager/README.md

 More features might be implemented in the future.

 \* Note: Electronic music will be a focus here, with special features that should help with the filtering, since multi-artist, multi genre collaborations and Remixes are more prominent here, as well as many subgenres.
+Spotify's API doesn't map tracks to genres, so this is a difficult task and will require lots of manual fine-tuning.

 ## Features:
 - Login with Spotify.